 Purpose of the Committee

 The Committee shall consist of three or more independent directors of the Company.
-For purposes of this Charter, the term “independent director” means a director who meets the independence requirements of the NASDAQ Stock Market, Inc. (the “Nasdaq Stock Market”) and the Securities Exchange Act of 1934, as amended (the “Exchange Act”).
-Additionally, members of the Committee may not receive any consulting, advisory or other fee from the Company, other than in such person’s capacity as a member of the Board (or its Committees) or, in limited circumstances permitted by the Nasdaq Stock Market, for services rendered to the Company proper to the Member’s appointment to the Committee.
+For purposes of this Charter, the term “independent director” means a director who meets the independence requirements of the Nasdaq Stock Market LLC (the “Nasdaq Stock Market”) and the independence rules for members of the Audit Committee issued by the Securities and Exchange Commission (the “SEC”).

 Members of the Committee shall be appointed by the Board based on nominations submitted by the Nominating and Corporate Governance Committee of the Board and shall serve at the pleasure of the Board and for such terms as the Board may determine.
-Each member of the Committee shall, in the judgement of the Board, be able to read and understand fundamental financial statements and otherwise meet the financial sophistication standards established by the Nasdaq Stock Market.
-At least one member of the Committee shall in the judgment of the Board be an “audit committee financial expert,” as defined by the U.S. Securities and Exchange Commission (the “SEC”).
+Each member of the Committee shall be able to read and understand financial statements and otherwise meet the financial sophistication standards established by the Nasdaq Stock Market.
+At least one member of the Committee shall be an “audit committee financial expert,” as defined by the rules of the SEC.

 Committee Structure and Operations

 The Board shall designate one member of the Committee as its Chairperson.
 In the event of a tie vote on any issue, the Chairperson's vote shall decide the issue.
 The Committee shall meet in person or telephonically as often as it determines necessary, but not less frequently than quarterly, at a time and place determined by the Chairperson, with further meetings to occur, or actions to be taken by written consent, when deemed necessary or desirable by the Committee or the Chairperson.
-The Committee shall meet separately in executive session periodically with each of management, the principal internal auditor of the Company, the outside auditors of the Company (the “External Auditors”) and outside legal counsel.
+The Committee shall meet separately in executive session periodically with each of management, the principal internal auditor of the Company, and the outside auditors of the Company (the “External Auditors”).
 The Committee shall report regularly to the Board with respect to its activities.

 Except as prohibited by applicable law, the Company’s Articles of Incorporation or Bylaws or this Charter, the Committee may form and delegate authority to subcommittees as the Committee reasonably deems appropriate.
-The Committee may designate a non-member to serve as secretary at committee meetings to keep meeting minutes.
+The Committee may designate a non-‐member to serve as secretary at committee meetings to keep meeting minutes.